aditya-saxena-7/aditya-saxena-7.github.io/_pages/publications.md

 - **Advisor:** Dr. Tamizharasan (Ph.D. – CSE, National Institute of Technology, Tiruchirappalli)
 - **Publication:** [arXiv](https://arxiv.org/abs/2201.09952)
 - **Credentials:** [Need to Link](http://www.adityacertificate.com)
-- **Overview:** Due to the high availability of large-scale annotated image datasets, great success has been achieved using convolutional neural network for image analysis and classification.
-In this research, we have proposed a deep convolutional neural network trained on five open access datasets with binary output.
+- **Overview:** Due to the high availability of large-scale annotated image datasets, great success has been achieved using convolutional neural networks for image analysis and classification.
+In this research, we have proposed a deep convolutional neural network trained on five open-access datasets with binary output.
 The performance of the model is compared with four pre-trained convolutional neural network-based models (COVID-Net, ResNet18, ResNet and MobileNet-V2) and it has been seen that the proposed model provides better accuracy on the validation set as compared to the other four pre-trained models.

 <br>

 Thank you for exploring my publications and research contributions.
-For further inquiries or collaborations, feel free to reach out via email.
+For further inquiries or collaborations, feel free to reach out via email ✉️